Dubai tennis court on the top of the skyscraper in Burj Al Arab.

 In 2005, during the VIP Dubai Tennis Championships in the Burj Al Arab lived as guests Roger Federer and Andre Agassi.
 So Burj Al Arab Tennis titans did not miss the chance to cross rackets on the highest court in the world and had a few sets.

-We've heard about tennis matches that put the audience on the edge of their seats but how about ones where the players could fall off the edge of a 1,000-foot building?
-This dizzying green roof which doubled as a tennis court sat atop the Burj al Arab luxury hotel in Dubai as part of a media stunt right before the VIP Dubai Duty Free Men’s Open.
+We've heard about tennis matches that put the audience on the edge of their seats, but how about ones where the players could fall off the side of a 1,000-foot building?
+This dizzying green roof, which doubled as a tennis court, sat atop the Burj al Arab luxury hotel in Dubai as part of a media stunt right before the VIP Dubai Duty-Free Men's Open.
 Tennis greats Andre Agassi and Roger Federer were invited up to the courts to play a friendly game before the competition began.
-While it was only temporary, the tennis court lives on in these amazing pictures, which actually make us a bit dizzy.
+While it was only temporary, the tennis court lives on in these amazing pictures, which make us a bit dizzy.
 Can you imagine trying to play up there?

 About Burj Al Arab in Dubai

-The luxurious & elites Dubai Burj Al Arab hotel offers a party at the famous helipad.
+The premium & elites Dubai Burj Al Arab hotel offers a party at the famous helipad.